 A record 50.5 million people living in America quit their jobs in 2022 — and a further 40% of US employees considered leaving their jobs.
 Organizations need to step things up a notch if they want to start engaging both their desk-based and frontline staff.

-The good news is there are many employee engagement ideas you can implement to turn around the situation.
-So in this post, we’ll talk about the values and ideas that contribute to a highly engaged workforce.
+The good news is there are many employee engagement strategies, tactics, and ideas you can implement to turn around the situation.
+The 12 strategies we discuss in this guide will help you create an engaging workplace experience and drive employee engagement for both desk-based and frontline employees.

 Engaged employees can be your greatest business asset.
-They work harder than disengaged workers, encourage their coworkers, and positively impact your bottom line.
+They are more focused and committed than disengaged workers, encourage their coworkers, and positively impact your bottom line.

 But improving employee engagement is not about what you do.
 It’s about what you are as an organization, the culture you cultivate, and the values that you live by.

-So before we jump into the employee engagement strategies, it’s important to look at the values that form the foundation for those strategies.
-The core values are:
+So before we jump into the employee engagement strategies, it’s important to look at the key values of employee engagement that form the foundation for those strategies.
+Those core values are:

 Respect is an essential consideration for all your high-level decisions about managing employees.
 For your workers to be engaged at work, they should be able to trust that they are being treated with fairness and respect.

-So how do you convey this on the ground level?
+So how do you convey this in your processes and policies?
 You pay competitive wages, allow enough breaks, listen to their ideas, and formally recognize excellent performance and value-abiding behaviors.